616 Wilford Lane (2021) Review

 The plot of 616 Wilford Lane revolves around a cliché that I’ve never understood the popularity of.
 A person or in this case a family picking up and relocating from a major city to some small town in the middle of nowhere after a tragedy.
 It makes no sense, and I’ve never known, or known of, anyone who did it.
 But for some reason, it’s become the starting point of an incredible number of films.
 This is one of the few where it ultimately ends up making sense.

-Here it’s Jim (John Littlefield, Hulk, Black Limousine) who, after the death of his wife, moves himself and two teenage daughters Staci (Alyson Gorske, Battle Star Wars, Jungle Run) and Randy (Jessica Chancellor, Robotapocalypse, The Final Level: Escaping Rancala) to the rural, if gated community, of Auburn California.
+Here it’s Jim (John Littlefield, Hulk, Black Limousine) who, after the death of his wife, moves himself and two teenage daughters Staci (Alyson Gorske, Battle Star Wars, Devil’s Triangle) and Randy (Jessica Chancellor, Robotapocalypse, The Final Level: Escaping Rancala) to the rural, if gated community, of Auburn California.